divnix/std/ARCHITECTURE.md

 If the topics discussed herein are dear to you, please take it as an invitation to get involved.

-This design document can only be altered through an RFC process.
+This design document shall be stable and amendments go through a proper process of consideration.

 ## Overview

-Standard is a _framework_ to bootstrap and sustain the automatable sections of the Software Delivery Lifecycle (SDLC) _efficiently_ with the power of Nix and Flakes.
+Standard is a collection of functionality and best practices (_"framework"_) to bootstrap and sustain the automatable sections of the Software Delivery Lifecycle (SDLC) _efficiently_ with the power of Nix and Flakes.
 In particular, Standard is a _Horizontal Integration Framework_ which integrates _vertical_ tooling.

 > Glossary: